Apple M2 Pro vs Xeon MP 3.50

 Technologies and extensions

-Technological solutions and additional instructions supported by Xeon MP 3.50 and Apple M2 Pro.
+Technological solutions and additional instructions supported by Xeon MP 3.50 and M2 Pro.
 You'll probably need this information if you require some particular technology.

 Enhanced SpeedStep (EIST)+no data